OPSILab/Service-Catalog/docs/usage/data-model-mapper-gui-usage.md

 ![](./output.png)

-Click preview and you'll see the output preview in an JSON editor similar to the ones mentioned for the *Source* and *Mapper* accordion, but this time the available view options are **View** and **Preview**.
+Click **PREVIEW** and you'll see the output preview in an JSON editor similar to the ones mentioned for the *Source* and *Mapper* accordion, but this time the available view options are **View** and **Preview**.

 ![](./output-2.png)

 ## Saving

-If the Output preview is good, then you can save the map or export it.
+If the Output preview is good, you can save the map or export it.

 If you want to download map settings, just click **EXPORT** button.

-If you want to save map settings into Data model mapper Database , click **SAVE AS NEW**
+If you want to save map settings into Data model mapper Database , click **SAVE AS NEW**.

 ![](./home.png)

-A save dialog will appear
+A save dialog will appear.

 ![](./save-dialog.png)